econPreference/TermStructureModels.jl/docs/src/estimation.md

 `yields` is a `T` by `N` matrix, and `T` is the length of the sample period. `N` is the number of maturities in data. `tau_n` is a `N`-Vector that contains bond maturities in data.
 For example, if there are two maturities, 3 and 24 months, in the monthly term structure model, `tau_n=[3; 24]`. `macros` is a `T` by `dP-dQ` matrix in which each column is an individual macroeconomic variable. `rho` is a `dP-dQ`-Vector.
 In general, `rho[i] = 1` if `macros[:, i]` is in level, or it is set to 0 if the macro variable is differenced.

+!!! note "Yield-Only Model"

+    Users may want to use yield-only models in which `macros` is an empty set.
+In such instances, set `macros = []` for all functions.

 !!! tip "Computational Cost of the Optimization"

     Since we adopt the Differential Evolutionary(DE) algorithm (Specifically, [`BlackBoxOptim.jl`](https://github.com/robertfeldt/BlackBoxOptim.jl)), it is hard to set the terminal condition.
 Our strategy was to run the algorithm with a sufficient number of iterations (our default settings) and to verify that it reaches a global optimum by plotting the objective function.